-You may be running your business correctly and making a profit, but with just a little fine tuning of your "tried and true ways", you could be making more profit, with less effort.
-Why not take a look?
+You may be running your business correctly and making a profit, but with just a little fine tuning you could be making more profit, with less effort.
+Consider these:

-Education is critical.
-Business takes effort and work.
-You must constantly study and try to improve.
-You were not born with the knowledge and ability to run your business, it is something that must be learned.
-Do you continue to work on your knowledge base so you can improve your ability to run your business?
+- Education is critical.
+You weren’t born with the knowledge and ability to run your business, it’s something that needs to be learned.
+Continue to work on your knowledge base so you can improve your ability to run a successful business.
 The one common thread among successful contractors is education.

-This is not a hobby.
-This is not a practice round.
-This is the real deal.
-If you want to make money, then you need to do things in a manner that has proven effective and profitable.
-You must continue your education on a daily basis.
+Business isn’t a hobby, and practice rounds are expensive.
+If you want to be successful, then you need to do things in a manner that has proven effective and profitable.
+That requires daily working on your education.

-Do your math, calculate your markup and use it.
-That is my Cardinal Rule #7.
-Pricing your jobs to be competitive will price you right out of this business.
-Successful builders and remodelers understand this and price their jobs accordingly.
+- Do your math, calculate your markup and use it.
+That is Cardinal Rule #7.
+Pricing jobs to be competitive, aiming to be in the lowest bid, will price you right out of business.
+You can’t be both competitive and profitable.
+You need to be profitable to survive.

-Forget buying new vehicles.
-All the tax exemptions in the world do not make up for poor cash flow and the monthly payments that accompany a new vehicle purchase.
+- Watch your overhead expenses and don’t waste money on new vehicles.
+All the tax exemptions in the world won’t make up for poor cash flow and the monthly payments that accompany a new vehicle purchase.
 Plan ahead.
 Put money aside each month and when you have enough, purchase a good used vehicle.
-You know, the vehicle another contractor bought new and went broke trying to make payments.
+You’ll find one; it’ll be the vehicle another contractor bought new and went broke trying to make payments.

 Run your business like a business and not a hobby.
 Pay attention to those who spent money (unwillingly) to learn this stuff.
 No more “YaButs”.